 The African American Experience from Martin Luther King to Barack Obama

-This course traces the history and culture of African Americans since World War II, focusing on individuals as well as social trends that informed the twentieth century struggle for racial equlity.
-While most attend will centre on the civil rights movement of the 1950s and 1960s, and the leadership of Martin Luther King, the course also explores the more extreme expressions of black militancy and separatism tied to 'Black Power' and the leadership of Malcolm X.
+This course traces the history and culture of African Americans since World War II, focusing on individuals as well as social trends that informed the twentieth century struggle for racial equality.
+While most attention will centre on the civil rights movement of the 1950s and 1960s and the leadership of Martin Luther King, the course also explores the more extreme expressions of black militancy and separatism tied to 'Black Power' and the leadership of Malcolm X.

-Finally, the course will conclude optimistically with an assessment of the Obama phenomenon and its meaning in the context of twenty-first centure American race relations.
+Finally, the course will conclude optimistically with an assessment of the Obama phenomenon and its meaning in the context of twenty-first century American race relations.

 2. To expose students to a wide range of historical sources such as speeches, autobiographical accounts, legal documents, oral histories, photographs and film.